Course Outline

 Introduction & Course Orientation

-- Overview of course objectives, expected outcomes, and setup of the lab environment for government use.
+- Overview of course objectives, expected outcomes, and setup for the laboratory environment.

-- Detailed explanation of EDR concepts and the architecture of the OpenEDR platform.
+- Examination of Endpoint Detection and Response (EDR) concepts and the architecture of the OpenEDR platform.

-- Understanding endpoint telemetry and data sources relevant to government operations.
+- Exploration of endpoint telemetry and data sources relevant to government operations.

 OpenEDR Deployment